| Available Languages: | English | Español | Français | 日本語 (Nihongo) | Português | Русский (Russkiy) | 中文 (简) (Simplified Chinese) | |

-This document is about running X11 / XFree86 / Xtools on Apple's Mac OS X and Darwin systems.
-It gives an introduction and a history of development, then goes on to describe the current situation and the many options you have to use X11 with or without Fink.
+This document is about running X11 on Apple's Mac OS X and Darwin systems.
+It gives an introduction and a history of development, then goes on to describe the current situation and the X11 options available.

 The X Window System Version 11, or X11 for short, is a graphics display system with a network-transparent client-server architecture.
 It allows applications to draw pixels, lines, text, images, etc. on your screen.
 X11 also comes with additional libraries that let applications easily draw user interfaces, i.e. buttons, text fields, and so on.